-You may, and not just if you’re on the coast.
+You may, and not just if you are on the coast.
 For one thing, Maine has more than 6,000 lakes and ponds, and if you live near one of them you could be at risk of flooding.
-The average flood insurance claim is more than $42,000, so even if you are not near a large body of water, it pays to consider it.
+The national average flood insurance claim is more than $42,000, so even if you are not near a large body of water, it pays to consider it.

 Do I have to have homeowners insurance in Maine?

 The state of Maine does not mandate homeowners insurance by law.
 But if you have a mortgage on your home, your lender will probably require you to carry a homeowners insurance policy.
 Unless you can afford to pay out of pocket for the cost of replacing your home if it is damaged or destroyed, it is important to have a policy on your property.

 Bankrate utilizes Quadrant Information Services to analyze rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits:

 - Coverage F, Medical Payments: $1,000